The Order of the Stick provides examples of the following tropes:

 - Mr. Scruffy went from the pampered pet of a noble ruler to a ranger's animal companion, i.e. a walking cat-shaped weapon.
 He still longs for the times he was pampered, but is nonetheless entirely loyal to Belkar.

-- Too Spicy for Yog-Sothoth: Or rather, too bland a brain for a mind flayer to consider eating.
+- Too Spicy for Yog-Sothoth: Or rather, too insipid a brain for a mind flayer to consider eating.

 - Torture Is Ineffective: Redcloak and Xykon torture the captured Azure City paladin O'Chul for weeks to try and get information on Girard's Gate from him.
 O'Chul sincerely doesn't know squat, and despite the torture he retains the presence of mind to memorize Xykon's entire spell list, which he passes on to the Order of the Stick after he's freed.